liaoweiduo/continual-learning-baselines/rebuttal.md

 >   - We have detailed the construction process of COBJ in Appendix C that we crop the region with target concepts on one image, thus, images in COBJ are not grid-like;
 >
 >   - We have provided image examples in Appendix Figure 5.
-​>
+>
 > By the way, thank you very much for your following designs about other methods to construct benchmarks, which really inspire me and we will carefully consider them.

 ### Q2: About augmentations during training
 >
 > - In our experiments, we perform the random horizontal flipping for methods with ResNet-18 backbones and additionally perform the Rand-Augment and random erasing for methods with ViT backbones, which we have already summarized in Appendix D line 425-434.
 >
-> - We also try to perform augmentation of randomly permutate grid locations.
+> - We also try to perform **augmentation of randomly permutating grid locations**.
 The results are shown below, and for comparison, we also list the results we reported in the main text:
 >
 >   | Aug       |   continual | sys           | pro           | sub           |    Hn | non           | noc           |    Hr |    Ha |
 >   |:----------|------------:|:--------------|:--------------|:--------------|------:|:--------------|:--------------|------:|------:|